ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 For a given period and non-responder, the method will aim to apply forwards imputation wherever possible.
 If this is not feasible, backward imputation will be used if applicable.
-If a predictive record does not exist for the non-responder (ie. newly sampled) then construction imputation will be applied.
+If a predictive record does not exist for the non-responder (i.e. newly sampled) then construction imputation will be applied.

 Note that when imputation is not required for a given contributor (i.e. responder) then the output imputation marker is set to R.